airplanemodes/airdocs-python/abstraction/function/definition.md

 ...
 >>> fib(2000) # 0 1 1 2 3 5 8 13 21 34 55 89 144 233 377 610 987 1597
 ```

-The keyword [`def`](/statements/def.md) represents a function *definition*.
-It must be followed by the function name and the parenthesized list of formal parameters.
-The statements that form the body of the function start at the next line, and must be indented.

 A function definition associates the function name with the function object in the current symbol table.
 The interpreter recognizes the object pointed to by that name as a user-defined function.
 Other names can also point to that same function object and can also be used to access the function: